Placement syntax

 In the C++ programming language, placement syntax allows programmers to explicitly specify the memory management of individual objects — i.e. their "placement" in memory.
 Normally, when an object is created dynamically, an allocation function is invoked in such a way that it will both allocate memory for the object, and initialize the object within the newly allocated memory.
 The placement syntax allows the programmer to supply additional arguments to the allocation function.
 A common use is to supply a pointer to a suitable region of storage where the object can be initialized, thus separating memory allocation from object construction.

 The "placement" versions of the new and delete operators and functions are known as placement new and placement delete.
 A new expression, placement or otherwise, calls a new function, also known as an allocator function, whose name is operator new.
 Similarly, a delete expression calls a delete function, also known as a deallocator function, whose name is operator delete.

 Any new expression that uses the placement syntax is a placement new expression, and any operator new or operator delete function that takes more than the mandatory first parameter (std::size_t) is a placement new or placement delete function.
-A placement new function takes two input parameters: std::size_t and void *.
+A placement new function takes two input parameters: std::size_t and void*.

 History

-In earlier versions of C++ there was no such thing as placement new; instead, developers used explicit assignment to this within constructors to achieve similar effect.
-This practice has been deprecated and abolished later, and the third edition of The C++ Programming Language doesn't mention this technique.
+In earlier versions of C++, there was no such thing as placement new; instead, developers used explicit assignment to this within constructors to achieve similar effect.
+This practice has been deprecated and abolished later, and the third edition of The C++ Programming Language does not mention this technique.